 Arrowhead Pharmaceuticals (ARWR) Receives a Buy from B.Riley FBR

-According to TipRanks.com, Mamtani has currently no stars on a ranking scale of 0-5 stars, with an average return of -9.4% and a 23.7% success rate.
+According to TipRanks.com, Mamtani is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -10.1% and a 25.0% success rate.
 Mamtani covers the Healthcare sector, focusing on stocks such as Spring Bank Pharmaceuticals, Spectrum Pharmaceuticals, and Madrigal Pharmaceuticals.

-Currently, the analyst consensus on Arrowhead Pharmaceuticals is a Moderate Buy with an average price target of $59.57.
+Arrowhead Pharmaceuticals has an analyst consensus of Moderate Buy, with a price target consensus of $59.57.

 See today’s analyst top recommended stocks >>

-Based on Arrowhead Pharmaceuticals’ latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $29.45 million and GAAP net loss of $2.67 million.
-In comparison, last year the company earned revenue of $34.66 million and had a net profit of $12.04 million.
+The company has a one-year high of $73.73 and a one-year low of $17.30.
+Currently, Arrowhead Pharmaceuticals has an average volume of 1.75M.

-Based on the recent corporate insider activity of 30 insiders, corporate insider sentiment is positive on the stock.
+Based on the recent corporate insider activity of 29 insiders, corporate insider sentiment is positive on the stock.
 This means that over the past quarter there has been an increase of insiders buying their shares of ARWR in relation to earlier this year.
-Last month, Kenneth Allen Myszkowski, the CFO of ARWR bought 43,445 shares for a total of $384,145.
+Most recently, in February 2020, Kenneth Allen Myszkowski, the CFO of ARWR bought 43,445 shares for a total of $384,145.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.